 And we recognise that 80% of the heavy lifting of a property’s performance comes down to its location.

 And then we make sure we buy the right property for that location.

 Yet many investors make their main focus on price.

-I’ve found many novice and even some experienced investors feel they’ve nabbed a bargain when they negotiate a vendor down by $20,000 off the advertised sale price.
+I’ve found many novices and even some experienced investors feel they’ve nabbed a bargain when they negotiate a vendor down by $20,000 off the advertised sale price.

 But do they really know the true value of the property?

-Only extensive research and a sound knowledge of the area, as well as the type of property you’re buying ensures you will buy right.
+Only extensive research and sound knowledge of the area, as well as the type of property you’re buying, ensures you will buy right.

 Sure, a $20,000 discount might seem like a great outcome, but what if the true value of the property is actually $40,000 less than the asking price?

 The basis of a good investment strategy is to build a portfolio of properties that will generate good long-term capital growth above and beyond all else.

 This is because as your property grows in value, you can then leverage into more property by using that growing equity.